A horse and tipi at Spiritstone Ranch.

 Reach out when you are ready, and we will welcome you with care.

-Whether you are seeking healing for yourself, support for your family, or a program for your school or community, Spiritstone is here to begin the conversation.
+Whether you are seeking EAL, counselling, therapeutic healing, spiritual support, massage therapy, or a program for your school, workplace, or community, Spiritstone is here to begin the conversation.

 Emailnikki@spiritstonetherapy.com